-The regiment was originally raised as the 2nd Queen’s Regiment of Horse in June 1685 to fight against the Duke of Monmouth's rebellion.
+This unit was originally raised as the 2nd Queen’s Regiment of Horse in June 1685 to help suppress the Duke of Monmouth's revolt against King James II.
 This made it the oldest line cavalry regiment in the British Army.
-It was named after King James II’s wife, Mary.
+It was named after James’s wife, Mary of Modena.

-A month after its formation, it escorted Monmouth to London as a prisoner following his capture at Sedgemoor.
-But later, it went over to James's rival William III, fighting for him in Scotland and at the Battles of the Boyne (1690) and Aughrim (1691) in Ireland.
+A month after its formation, it escorted the captured Monmouth to London following his defeat at Sedgemoor.
+But it later went over to James's rival and successor, King William III, fighting for him in Scotland, and at the Battles of the Boyne (1690) and Aughrim (1691) in Ireland.

-The unit was renamed the King's Own Regiment of Horse in 1714 after Britain's new Hanoverian monarch, George I.
+The unit was redesignated as the King's Own Regiment of Horse in 1714 after the accession of Britain's new Hanoverian monarch, George I.

 During the War of the Austrian Succession (1740-48), it fought at Dettingen (1743).
-It was retitled as the King’s Dragoon Guards in 1746.
-Then, five years later, it was designated the 1st (The King’s) Dragoon Guards.
+It was renamed the King’s Dragoon Guards in 1746.
+Then, five years later, it became the 1st (The King’s) Dragoon Guards.

 The regiment remained in Britain for the following three decades.
-It next deployed to Flanders during the French Revolutionary War (1793-1802), fighting at Catillon, Beaumont and Tournay in 1794.
+Its next overseas deployment was to Flanders during the French Revolutionary Wars (1793-1802), fighting at Catillon, Beaumont and Tournay in 1794.